danbev/learning-nodejs/README.md

     $ ./configure --shared-openssl --shared-openssl-libpath=/Users/danielbevenius/work/security/openssl --prefix=/Users/danielbevenius/work/nodejs/build --shared-openssl-includes=/Users/danielbevenius/work/security/openssl/include/

+#### Building OpenSSL without elliptic curve support

+    $ ./Configure no-ec --debug --prefix=/Users/danielbevenius/work/security/openssl/build  --libdir="openssl" darwin64-x86_64-cc

+Then building Node against that version:

+    $ ./configure --debug --shared-openssl --shared-openssl-libpath=/Users/danielbevenius/work/security/openssl/build/openssl --prefix=/Users/danielbevenius/work/nodejs/build --shared-openssl-includes=/Users/danielbevenius/work/security/openssl/build/include

+This will not compile are the headers for ec will not exist in the `--shared-openssl-includes` directory.
+You'll have to use the source include directory instead so that all the headers can be found.

+    $ ./configure --debug --shared-openssl --shared-openssl-libpath=/Users/danielbevenius/work/security/openssl/build/openssl --prefix=/Users/danielbevenius/work/nodejs/build --shared-openssl-includes=/Users/danielbevenius/work/security/openssl/include

+There will instead be a runtime error if you try to call functions that require EC but you'll be able to build.

+Notice here that we have configured OpenSSL without Elliptic curve support

 ### Building on Solaris
 I used VirtualBox to build and run the test suite on Solaris